jhildenbiddle/css-vars-ponyfill/docs/index.md

 Determines if CSS custom property declarations will be preserved in the transformed CSS.

-When `true`, both `:root`-level custom properties and declarations that reference a custom property using a `var()` function will be preserved in the transformed CSS.
+When `true`, both `:root` and `:host` custom property declarations and `var()` functions will be preserved in the transformed CSS.
 When `false`, these declarations will be omitted from the transformed CSS.

 **Example**